At STD Check London, our clinic is specialised in offering convenient, fast and discrete herpes testing.

 Two types of herpes blood tests are the following:

 Different types of blood tests are able to identify viral proteins with pros and cons for each of them.
 It might be quite difficult to detect the incubation period of HSV-1, however the incubation period of HSV-2 between contraction and a positive blood test is discussed below:

 It will take somewhere around two weeks for the symptoms to appear after getting infected with HSV-1 or HSV-2.
 If there are lesions that are swab tested, then it is a good idea to wait for one or two months before re-testing for HSV-2 after probable exposure as your body will require some time to form antibodies that can be detected in the blood.

 Want to get tested for herpes infection near you?

-Visit our STD Check Clinic in London today and get it done from our experts!
+Visit STD Check London today and get it done from our experts!